rightjs/rightjs-docs/docs/en/ui.md

   :uploader      => "Form uploading progress widget for RightJS",

-  :resizable     => "Resizable blocks feature for RightJS" }
+  :resizable     => "Resizable blocks feature for RightJS",

+  :colorpicker   => "The colorpicker widget for RightJS" }
 %>